Billy-Nogami/Billy-Nogami/README.md

 <h2 align="left">About Me</h2>

 <p align="left">
-  I’m currently working on Financial University in the Department of Applied Mathematics and Informatics 📬 How to reach me: <a href="mailto:ggavriloff@bk.ru">ggavriloff@bk.ru</a>
+  I’m currently studting in Financial University in the Department of Applied Mathematics and Informatics 📬 How to reach me: <a href="mailto:ggavriloff@bk.ru">ggavriloff@bk.ru</a>
 </p>